microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationassignment-delete-rubric.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Remove an [educationRubric](../resources/educationrubric.md) from an [educationAssignment](../resources/educationassignment.md).
-This does not delete the rubric itself.
+This method does not delete the rubric itself.

 ## Permissions